Leaming Canyon, Santa Clarita, California

 These wells appear, superficially at least, to be on a secondary fold, or fault, roughly parallel to the main Pico-Wiley fault.
 The possible productiveness of this fold remains to be proven.

-Closer view of the mouth area
+Another view of the canyon mouth area

 Crib dam